 - We restated and rebranded our Ethics and Compliance Program to let employees know that they can and should report any ethical concern without fear of reprisal or retaliation.
 This includes the production of a “Share your Concerns” guide that provides direction on how to deal with Ethics and Compliance issues.

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes slavery and human trafficking statement for CP Kelco UK Limited for the financial year ending 2019.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes the Modern Slavery and Human Trafficking Statement for CP Kelco UK Limited for the 2020 financial year.